African-American Cultural Heritage Month

 From the first shots fired at the Boston Massacre to the final victory at Yorktown and points in between, classroom presentations and lectures will explore the contributions of both well-known and little-known participants in the Revolutionary War.

 The personal stories and roles of African Americans during the war is further explored during a “Forgotten Soldier” special exhibition on display through March 22, 2020.
-On the re-created Revolution-era farm, visitors can glimpse of the lives and roles of enslaved people on a small farm and African influence on American foodways.
+Rare documents and artifacts, interactives and compelling art, including a new contemporary work by nationally acclaimed artist Titus Kaphar, illuminate the difficult choices and risks faced by African Americans and the varied and indispensable roles they played during the war.

 At the Continental Army encampment, accessible on guided tours through mid-February, historical interpreters discuss the roles of African Americans in the Revolutionary War and the 1775 proclamation by Lord Dunmore, promising freedom to people enslaved by rebellious colonists, if they came to the British side.
 Visitors are invited to examine and try on representations of a coat worn by formerly enslaved people who joined the British 33rd Regiment of Foot and a hat from the American army’s 1st Rhode Island Regiment, which for a time during the Revolution included several companies of African-American soldiers.